Make your first call

 SendBirdCallListenerevent handler isn’t registered, a user can't receive an

 A media viewer is a HTMLMediaElement such as

 <video> to display media stream.
 The

 remoteMediaView accessor is required for the remote media stream to be displayed.
-It is also recommended to set a media viewer's
+It is also recommended to set the value of a media viewer's

 Note: Media viewers can also be set using the

-Before accepting the call, the call-specific
+Before accepting the call, add the call-specific

 Note: If media viewer elements have been set by the